llwor94/eastside-swim-school/announcements/pool-will-remain-closed-all-day-today-will-remained-closed-tomorrow-morning-stay-tuned-for-tomorrow-evening-lessons.md

 ---
-title: 'Tuesday - Pool is closed for all programs today.
-Stay home and stay safe.  '
+title: ' Wednesday - MORNING programs are cancelled.
+We will update regarding pm lessons by 1 PM'
 ---
-Tuesday - Pool is closed for all programs today.
-Stay home and stay safe.
+Wednesday - MORNING programs are cancelled.
+We will update regarding pm lessons by 1 PM.